Calibrations and Energy-Minimizing Mappings of Rank-1 Symmetric Spaces: Introduction

-Suppose in addition that $(M,g)$ is a compact, simply connected K\"ahler manifold and the class of $F_{*}(\C P^{1})$ in $H_{2}(X;\Z)$ can be represented by a rational curve.
-Then if equality holds for $p=2$, $F$ is holomorphic or antiholomorphic.
-If $p > 2$ and equality holds for $p$, then $F$ is a homothety onto its image and equality holds for all $p \geq 2$. \end{theorem}
+Suppose in addition that $(M,g)$ is a compact, simply connected K\"ahler manifold, and that the class of $F_{*}(\C P^{1})$ in $H_{2}(M;\Z)$ can be represented by a rational curve, that is, by a holomorphic mapping $f:\C P^{1} \rightarrow M$.
+Then if equality holds for $p=2$, $F$ is holomorphic.
+If $p > 2$ and equality holds for $p$, then $F$ is a homothety onto its image and equality holds for all $p \geq 2$. \\